HBO leads TV field with 16 Writers Guild Awards nominations

-Medieval fantasy "Game of Thrones," murder-mystery "True Detective," CBS's (CBS.N) political drama "The Good Wife," Netflix's (NFLX.O) political thriller "House of Cards" and AMC's (AMCX.O) period portrait of the advertising world, "Mad Men," will each vie for the top award of best drama series.
+Medieval fantasy "Game of Thrones," murder-mystery "True Detective," CBS's political drama "The Good Wife," Netflix's political thriller "House of Cards" and AMC's period portrait of the advertising world, "Mad Men," will each vie for the top award of best drama series.

-Top comedy series nominees include tech world satire "Silicon Valley," comedian Louis CK's irreverent take on modern urban life, "Louie" on FX (FOXA.O), political satire "Veep" as well as Netflix's jailhouse series "Orange Is the New Black" and Amazon's (AMZN.O) transgender family show "Transparent."
+Top comedy series nominees include tech world satire "Silicon Valley," comedian Louis CK's irreverent take on modern urban life, "Louie" on FX, political satire "Veep" as well as Netflix's jailhouse series "Orange Is the New Black" and Amazon's transgender family show "Transparent."

 The Writers Guild of America will hand out its awards at ceremonies in New York and Los Angeles on Feb.
 14. The WGA's film writing awards nominations will be announced on Jan.
 7.